H-1B Versus At-Will Employment

 Our thanks to Christopher for providing a succinct response.

 Don’t let immigration law worries keep you from hiring the most qualified individuals for your company.
 Sponsoring a foreign national worker can be easy with the right guidance.
-Let strategic HR inc. help you navigate the employment law minefield.
+Let Strategic HR help you navigate the employment law minefield.
 Visit our Compliance page for more information on how we can assist you with Human Resource compliance issues.